Millner, Northern Territory

 Millner is a northern suburb in the city of Darwin, in the Northern Territory of Australia.
+It is on the traditional country and waterways of the Larrakia people.
+The suburb is named after Dr James S. Millner, the medical officer in George W. Goyder's 1869 expedition to found the first colony at Port Darwin.
+He remained in the colony for six years before his death with his family aboard SS Gothenburg, which was wrecked on the Great Barrier Reef on 24 February 1875, with the loss of 102 lives.

 History

-Millner was named after Dr James S. Millner, the medical officer in George W. Goyder's 1869 expedition to found the first colony at Port Darwin.
-He went on to serve as Protector of Aborigines until his death in 1875.
-Millner and his family perished on the ill-fated SS Gothenburg, which was wrecked on the Great Barrier Reef on 24 February 1875, with the loss of 102 lives.

 The National Archives of Australia (Darwin) is located in Kelsey Crescent.
 The Darwin office was under construction when Cyclone Tracy devastated Darwin in Christmas 1974.
 Construction continued, after the clean-up of the town, and the building opened in 1976.
 Being a purpose built repository with the added protection offered by strict Cyclone Coding it was one of the safest buildings in the whole of the Territory.

 With the event of self-government for the Northern Territory in 1978, a Custody and Ownership Project was undertaken to split the Darwin collection between the Commonwealth and the State, and by 1984 the collection consisted of Commonwealth records only.
 In 2002 the refurbished Darwin office of the National Archives was opened, occupying part of the building with a smaller collection than had been envisioned during the repository's original construction in the 1970s.